1553. ekdémeó

 Phonetic Spelling: (ek-day-meh'-o)

-Definition: to be away from home, absent
+Definition: To be away from home, to be absent

-Usage: I go abroad, am absent.
+Meaning: I go abroad, am absent.

 HELPS Word-studies